melpa/melpa/README.md

 recommended to use `:defaults` as the very first element of this list, which causes the default value shown above to be prepended to the specified file list.

+    Note that elisp in subdirectories is never included by default, so you might find it convenient to separate auxiliiary files such as tests into subdirectories to keep packaging simple.

 [git]: http://git-scm.com/
 [github]: https://github.com/
 [gitlab]: https://gitlab.com/